Categories: Law Practice Skills

 Spanish for Lawyers

-Course Page for Spring 2023 ZPO - Rubio Terrones, Perla
+Course Page for Spring 2025 ZPO - Cruz, Nancy

-Description: Spanish for Lawyers is intended to aid fluent or highly proficient Spanish speakers develop vocabularies to facilitate more effective attorney communications with Spanish-speaking clients who possess limited English proficiency.
+Spanish for Lawyers is intended to aid fluent or highly proficient Spanish speakers develop vocabularies to facilitate more effective attorney communications with Spanish-speaking clients who possess limited English proficiency.
 This course is not intended for law students with beginning or intermediate Spanish language skills.
 The course is appropriate for law students whose Spanish proficiency is high (can speak and understand at an advanced level, even if not fluent).
-The course will introduce Spanish legal terminology in such areas as immigration law, criminal law, employment law, family law, and housing.
+The course will introduce Spanish legal terminology in such areas as immigration law, criminal law, family law, and administrative law, among others.
 The emphasis will be on speaking and listening comprehension.
 Students will also be given coursework assignments, including but not limited to grammar exercises, to assist students with Spanish mastery.
-Class instruction will be primarily in the Spanish language and will be conducted remotely.
+Class instruction will be primarily in the Spanish language and will be conducted in person.
 Finally, the 2-credit course will be graded on a mandatory pass-fail basis.

 Recent Offerings of this course by this instructor